 Exploring Key Types of Membrane Proteins

-To further illustrate the diversity and importance of membrane proteins, let's delve into specific examples:
+To further illustrate the diversity and importance of membrane proteins, let's walk through specific examples:

 1. Ion Channels: Selective Gateways